HzaCode/Athlytics/README.md

 1. Navigate to **[Strava Settings → My Account](https://www.strava.com/settings/profile)**.
 2. Under "Download or Delete Your Account," click **"Get Started"** and then **"Request Your Archive"**.
-3. You will receive an email with a download link (it may take a little while).
+3. You'll receive an email with a download link — this sometimes takes a few hours.
 4. Download the ZIP file (e.g., `export_12345678.zip`). **There is no need to unzip it.**

 ### 💻 Step 2: Load and Analyze (Cohort Example)